dotnet/csharplang/proposals/low-level-struct-improvements.md

 The design only has two locations which are `scoped` by default:

 - `this` is `scoped ref`
-- `out` is `ref scoped`
+- `out` is `scoped ref`

 The decision on `out` is to significantly reduce the compat burden of `ref` fields and at the same time is a more natural default.
-It lets developers actually think of `out` as data flowing outward only where as if it's `scoped ref` or even `ref` then the rules must consider data flowing in both directions.
-This leads to significant developer confusion where as the `ref scoped` interpretation means that `out` means `out`.
+It lets developers actually think of `out` as data flowing outward only where as if it's `ref` then the rules must consider data flowing in both directions.
+This leads to significant developer confusion.

 The decision on `this` this though is undesirable because it means a `struct` cannot return a field by `ref`.
 This is an important scenario to high perf developers and the `unscoped` keyword was added effectively for this one scenario.